bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.1.5 [6/1/24]
-    - Added JSON key `excludedLocs` for `Point`s, which allow locomotives to be excluded from certain autonomous paths
+    - Added JSON key `excludedLocs` for `Point`s, which lets you exclude locomotives from certain autonomous paths
         - Locomotives excluded from stations will not be directed there in fully autonomous mode
-        - Locomotives excluded form non-stations will never be able to traverse such points
+        - Locomotives excluded form non-stations will never be able to traverse paths that include them
+    - Added graph UI menu option to edit excluded locomotives

 * v2.1.4 [5/25/24]
     - Parallelized CAN message processing, aimed at improving the reliability of autonomous operation when using slower PCs